benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 Official intel docs, many pdf volumes: https://software.intel.com/en-us/articles/intel-sdm

-### x86 Example
+## x86 Example

 How do you get assembly?
 You can write it yourself, of course.
 But people rarely feel the need to these days, because the compiler generates it for them.
-But c and c++ programmers often look at what their compiler is generating.
-After all, sometimes the compiler isn't perfect, and so it is nice to see what it is actually generating, in case it screws up.
+However, c and c++ programmers often look at what their compiler is generating.
+After all, sometimes the compiler isn't perfect, and so it is nice to see what it is actually generating, in case you think it might be screwing up.

 To get gcc to generate assembly, you call